nasoboleva/2020-hack/README.md

 ## Baseline improvement

-Many approaches were tested during numerous experients, but only the most successful solution is represented in `Improved_baseline.ipynb` notebook.
+Many approaches were tested during numerous experiments, but only the most successful solution is represented in `Improved_baseline.ipynb` notebook.

+The following approaches were applied to improve the baseline:
+1. Adding usefull features from the data (`socdem info`, `products` for each user).
+2. Playing with architecture of the model, changing the number of layers, number of weights in each layer.
+3. Adding CNN layer into network to expand its capacity.

 ## Product prediction